Ask user permission

 Global settings vs. individual user settings

-The Ask user permission settings on the Confirmation tab are the global settings that apply to all users.
-However, if individual settings are defined in Users and access control, they will override the global settings.
+These Ask user permission settings are global settings that apply to all users.
+However, if you use Remote Utilities Security authentication method you can set individual per-user settings that override the global settings.
 See Remote Utilities Security for more information.